Thomas Wynter: Education and Ecclesiastical career

+Studies in Paris

 Although Wynter studied in Paris with some of the best Humanists in Europe, he never showed any serious aptitude beyond normal intelligence.
 Wynter certainly made strong attempts at learning, attending public lectures, and often dedicating much of his time to studying.
 However, Wynter was instead a surrogate for his father's influence, as well as a source of income.
 Scholars in Paris praised Wynter partly for his own skills, but also for Wolsey's sake.
 Wynter would often entertain guests, and was forced to spend considerable sums of money on furniture and housing to befit the son of a Cardinal as important as Wolsey.

 Besides his ecclesiastical income, Wynter also received the mineral rights to the bishopric of Durham, worth £185 per year, in 1528.
 In total, Wynter's lands and benefices were worth about £1,575 per year in 1525, and would be worth £2,700 per year in November 1529.
 Most of Wynter's income was siphoned off by Wolsey, who forwarded around £200 per year to Wynter in Paris, which helps explain Wynter's near constant requests for more money.
 Despite his son's less than stellar intellect, Wolsey continued to try and bestow greater honours on Wynter, including a failed attempt to secure the Diocese of Durham in 1528.

+Nepotism

 Historians have traditionally seen Wolsey's promotion of his son as an example of the corruption in late medieval Catholicism.
 Stanford Lehmberg called it the "most glaring example" of senior clergy granting their children benefices and skimming the profits.
 Recently, scholars more sympathetic to Wolsey and the Church argue that his actions were not unique for the period.
 Further, though there many prebends and benefices were held in pluralism, the parishioners of England were, for the most part, content with the state of the Church, and there were clergymen in the parishes to administer the sacraments.

 Even so, Wolsey's decline from power beginning in 1528 only accelerated once Parliament wrote and submitted their formal protest against Wolsey in 1529.
 This included references to Wynter as recipient of "great treasures and riches" which Wolsey then acquired as a proxy.
 Wynter was in Paris at the time of his father's downfall, and King Henry VIII summoned Wynter to return, as it seemed likely that his father would die soon.
 Before his return to court in July 1530, Wynter resigned the majority of his benefices, though he kept his offices as the Archdeacon of York, Provost of Beverley, and a few other benefices.